browserengineering/book/book/graphics.md

 results aren't very good.
-Instead, head to [the OpenMoji project](https://openmoji.org), download the emoji for ["grinning face"](https://openmoji.org/library/#emoji=1F600) as a PNG file, resize it to 16×16 pixels, and save it to the same folder as the browser.
+Instead, head to [the OpenMoji project](https://openmoji.org), download the emoji for ["grinning face"](https://openmoji.org/library/#emoji=1F600) as a PNG file, resize it to 16 × 16 pixels, and save it to the same folder as the browser.
 Use Tk's `PhotoImage` class to load the image and then the `create_image` method to draw it to the canvas.
 In fact, download the whole OpenMoji library (look for the "Get OpenMojis" button at the top right)---then your browser can look up whatever emoji is used in the page.

-2-6 *about:blank*.
+2-6 *`about:blank`*.
 Currently, a malformed URL causes the browser to crash.
 It would be much better to have error recovery for that, and instead show a blank page, so that the user can fix the error.
 To do this, add support for the special `about:blank` URL, which should just render